 The technology resources that project managers need to use when managing educational technology projects span across KSAs.
 Technology resources are some of the more tangible tools and techniques that practitioners use and can include both hardware and software tools developed specifically for project management or other general productivity purposes (PMI, 2017).
 The technology resources mentioned by the project managers were vast, and many reflect the professional preferences of a particular respondent or the needs of their organization.
 For simplicity, some of the resources and their stated purposes are summarized in Table 1.
 The technology resources listed can be linked to project management processes (e.g., the process "develop project charter") defined in the current version of the PMBOK.
-Participants did not identify a single technology resource that was universal to the craft of project management.
-However, several general purposes and technology resources did reoccur across the participants.
-We noted that many of the technology resources and stated purposes listed are for communication management functions (e.g., team collaboration) among the various project stakeholders or focus on schedule management functions and include things like collaborative calendars, Gantt charts, and to-do lists.
+Participants did not identify a single technology resources that was universal to the craft of project management.
+However, several general purposes and stated purposes listed are for communication management functions (e.g., team collaboration) among the various project stakeholders or focus on schedule management functions and include things like collaborative calendars, Gantt charts, and to-do lists.
 What is clear is that these project management professionals must be abreast of multiple technology resources to function in their work environments.